 The priestly ministry of the Levitical priest 'The priests officiate in the sanctuary and approach Yahweh to serve him' (Ezekiel 45:4).
-The Lord set aside the tribe of Levi ... to stand in the presence of Yahweh, to do him service, and in his name to pronounce blessing' (Deuteronomy 10:8).
-'Moses consecrated Aaron ... to bless his people in the name of the Lord ... to offer sacrifice to the Lord ... to make atonement for the people.
-He entrusted him with his commandments, committed to him the statutes of the law, to teach Jacob his decrees and enlighten Israel on his law'(Sirach 45:18-21).
+'The Lord set aside the tribe of Levi ... to stand in the presence of Yahweh, to do him service, and in his name to pronounce blessing' (Deuteronomy 10:8).
+The priestly ministry of the Levitical priest 'Moses consecrated Aaron ... to bless his people in the name of the Lord ... to offer sacrifice to the Lord ... to make atonement for the people.
+He entrusted him with his commandments, committed to him the statutes of the law, to teach Jacob his decrees and enlighten Israel on his law' (Sirach 45:18-21).
 Jesus perfects the mediation of the Levitical priests They carried out their mission in the sanctuary.
-Jesus is God's chosen temple, the sanctuary in which God dwells and where God's Word is incarnate.

 They mediated between God and the people when they spoke God's word from the sanctuary and when they declared God's will as inscribed in the Torah.
 Jesus speaks only what he receives from the Father (John 8:28), and he reveals God's will, thereby showing not only who God is but also how we are to respond to God and so enjoy the divine communion in which holiness consists.
 The Levitical priests mediated between the people and God when they received gifts from the people and offered them to God as sacrifices.
 Jesus gives God's Spirit without measure (John 3:34), welcomes everyone and offers to God all who are in communion with him.
 Through this communion in self-offering, he sanctifies and saves all who come to the Father through him.
-'He is able for all time to save those who approach God through him, since he always lives to make intercession for them'(Hebrews 7:25).
-The priestly ministry of the High Priest The high priest carried out his special function on the feast of Yom Kippur (the 'day of the cover').
-He took the sins of the people into the inner sanctuary of the temple to the 'cover' (the 'mercy-seat'), God's throne.
-This is the meaning of to 'expiate' or 'atone': bringing sin into contact with divine mercy annihilates sin, for nothing impure can survive in God's presence.
-Jesus as 'high priest' Hebrews 2:17-18 'Jesus had in all things to become like his brothers and sisters so that he might become a merciful and trustworthy high priest for the things of God, in order to expiate the sins of the people.
+'He is able for all time to save those who approach God through him, since he always lives to make intercession for them' (Hebrews 7:25).
+The priestly ministry of the High Priest Yom Kippur (the 'day of the cover') Jesus as 'high priest' Hebrews 2:17-18 'Jesus had in all things to become like his brothers and sisters so that he might become a merciful and trustworthy high priest for the things of God, in order to expiate the sins of the people.
 For in what he has suffered himself, being tested, he is able to offer help to those who are being tested.'
-Jesus perfects the mediation of the high priest 'He is the expiation-sacrifice that takes our sins away, and not only ours but the whole world's'(1 John 2:2; also 4:10).
-'All are justified by his grace as a gift, through the redemption which is in Christ Jesus, whom God put forward as an expiation-sacrifice by his blood, to be received by faith'(Romans 3:24-25) The priestly ministry of the King Psalm 110 recognises the priestly role of the king by speaking of him as 'a priest according to the order of Melchizedek'(Psalm 110:4), the priest-king of Jerusalem (Genesis 14:18).
-His priestly role transcended that of the Levitical priests, for his sanctuary was not just the temple, but the 'Holy Land'.
-He was a sacrament of God and was to bring about God's reign, firstly in Israel, but then throughout the world.
-He was to do this by governing the people according to God's Law and in such a way that they would be faithful to the Covenant and 'be holy as the Lord God is holy' (Leviticus 19:2).
-Jesus perfects the mediation of the priest-king The king was God's especially anointed one, mediating God's word to the people by governing according to God's law and binding the people together as God's covenant people.
+Jesus perfects the mediation of the high priest 'He is the expiation-sacrifice that takes our sins away, and not only ours but the whole world's' (1 John 2:2).

+'All are justified by his grace as a gift, through the redemption which is in Christ Jesus, whom God put forward as an expiation-sacrifice by his blood, to be received by faith' (Romans 3:24-25).
+The priestly ministry of the King 'A priest according to the order of Melchizedek' (Psalm 110:4), the priest-king of Jerusalem (Genesis 14:18).
+The king's priestly role transcended that of the Levitical priests, for his sanctuary was not just the temple, but the 'Holy Land'.
+Jesus perfects the mediation of the priest-king

+The king was God's especially anointed one, mediating God's word to the people by governing according to God's law and binding the people together as God's covenant people.
 Jesus made the reign of God effective among those who became his disciples: 'a priest forever, according to the order of Melchizedek' (Hebrews 5:6).
 He is the 'the one mediator between God and humankind' (Timothy 2:5).
+Next 03.
+A priestly people